BG3-RAW-Mods/bg3-RAW-addon/Druid.md

 Proficiencies: Perception
 Passives: Darkvision (18m)

+Earth form:
-Earth Glide.
+- Earth Glide.
 The elemental can burrow through nonmagical, unworked earth and stone.
-While doing so, the elemental doesn't disturb the material it moves through.
+While doing so, the elemental doesn't disturb the material it moves through. *Not Implemented*
-Siege Monster.
-The elemental deals double damage to objects and structures.
+- Siege Monster.
+The elemental deals double damage to objects and structures. *Not Implemented*

 Actions (adds *Strength modifier*):
 - Multiattack.
 The elemental makes two slam attacks.